Key Takeaways

 • Certificate turnaround: Military base contracts and hotel vendor agreements often require same-day COIs.
 Slow delivery can cost you the job.

-• Claims handling proximity: Insurers without adjusters familiar with Hawaii may delay resolution, especially for weather-related property claims or volcanic damage disputes.
+• Claims handling proximity: Insurers without adjusters familiar with Hawaii may delay resolution on weather-related property claims or volcanic damage disputes.

 5. 5